AnthiPap/ComputationalLinguistics/README.md

 # ComputationalLinguistics
-Projects completed during the master degree programme.
+Projects completed during the MA in Computational Linguistics, using Python.